Irritable Bowel Syndrome (IBS)

 What is irritable bowel syndrome (IBS)?

 Irritable bowel syndrome (IBS) is a disorder of the intestines.
 It causes belly pain, cramping or bloating, and diarrhea or constipation.
-Irritable bowel syndrome is a long-term problem, but there are things you can do to reduce your symptoms.
+IBS is a long-term problem, but there are things you can do to reduce your symptoms.

-Your symptoms may be worse or better from day to day, but your IBS will not get worse over time.
-IBS does not cause more serious diseases, such as inflammatory bowel disease or cancer.
+Your symptoms may be worse or better from day to day, but your IBS won't get worse over time.
+IBS doesn't cause more serious diseases, such as inflammatory bowel disease or cancer.

-What causes IBS?
+What causes it?

-It is not clear what causes irritable bowel syndrome, and the cause may be different for different people.
-Some ideas for what causes IBS include problems with the way signals are sent between the brain and the digestive tract, problems digesting certain foods, and stress or anxiety.
-People with IBS may have unusually sensitive intestines or problems with the way the muscles of the intestines move.
+It isn't clear what causes IBS.
+The cause may be different for different people.
+It may be caused by problems with the way signals are sent between the brain and the digestive tract, problems digesting certain foods, or stress or anxiety.
+People with IBS may have unusually sensitive intestines.
+Or they may have problems with the way the muscles of the intestines move.